 - Your company needs a good culture starting at the top.

 - Hire good people and let them get on with their job.
-Look to keep them for 4-5 years, and do not micromanage them.
+Do not micromanage them.
+Realistically, look to keep them for 4-5 years – people move on.

 - Get a great understanding of numbers.
 Don’t leave your accountant to handle the numbers.
 You need to see monthly management accounts.